Rocket Docket Practice (US District Court for the Eastern District of Virginia)

 With a centrally located office in Richmond, Hunton is able to staff Rocket Docket cases efficiently and effectively.
 This geographical advantage also helps us provide seamless representation when a case is filed in one division and transferred to another, as often happens in patent cases.

-If you or your business seek proven, in-court litigation experience in the EDVA, you can rely on Hunton Andrews Kurth to meet your needs.
+If you or your business seek proven, in-court litigation experience in the EDVA, you can rely on Hunton to meet your needs.

 Insights